mixxxdj/manual/source/chapters/setup.rst

    soundcard, then :guilabel:`Channels 1-2`
 #.
 Click :guilabel:`Apply` to save the changes.

-.. note:: You can connect as many MIDI controllers as you have ports on your
+.. note:: You can connect as many controllers as you have ports on your
           computer.
 Just follow the steps in :ref:`control-midi` for each controller you want to use.